GaloisInc/crucible/crux-llvm/README.md

 use when simulating the test case.
 There are also a handful of tests that require other solvers, e.g., `abd-test-file-32.cvc5.good`.

+Some of the test cases have slightly different output depending on which Clang version is used.
+These test cases will have accompanying `<test-case>.pre-clang<version>.<...>.good` files, where `pre-clang<version>` indicates that this test output is used for all Clang versions up to (but not including) `<version>`.
+Note that if a test case has multiple `pre-clang<version>` `.good` files, then the `<version>` that is closest to the current Clang version (without going over) is picked.

+To illustrate this with a concrete example, consider suppose we have a test case `foo` with the following `.good` files

+* `foo.pre-clang11.z3.good`
+* `foo.pre-clang13.z3.good`
+* `foo.z3.good`

+The following `.good` files would be used for the following Clang versions:

+* Clang 10: `foo.pre-clang11.z3.good`
+* Clang 11: `foo.pre-clang13.z3.good`
+* Clang 12: `foo.pre-clang13.z3.good`
+* Clang 13 or later: `foo.z3.good`

+There are some test cases that require a sufficiently recent Clang version to run.
+To indicate that a test should not be run on Clangs older than `<version>`, create a `pre-clang<version>` `.good` file with `SKIP_TEST` as the first line.
+The use of `SKIP_TEST` signals that this test should be skipped when using Clangs older than `<version>`.
+Note that the test suite will not read anything past `SKIP_TEST`, so the rest of the file can be used to document why the test is skipped on that particular configuration.

 # Acknowledgements

 Crux is partly based upon work supported by the Defense Advanced